DavidMadelmayer/foundryVTT-utopia/README.md

 ## History

-This is the Major Project for my bachelor’s degree.
+This is the major project for my bachelor’s degree.
-This means Future Updates are not guaranteed.
+This means future updates are not guaranteed.